Route 66 ~ The Mother Road

 Part 2: Mother Road Out West overlaps with Part 1 in Oklahoma City and ushers the traveler into the wide-open spaces of the American Southwest on a longer, 12-day adventure.
 Highlights include natural wonders like Palo Duro Canyon State Park in Texas, Petrified Forest and Grand Canyon National Parks in Arizona, and a Native American connection at places like El Morro National Monument and Gallup, New Mexico.
 Route 66 highlights abound on this stretch of highway as well: Glenrio ghost town; Seligman, AZ; and Route 66 museums in Clinton, OK and Kingman, AZ are just a few.

 Of course, the best experience maintains the continuity of Route 66 by taking the full road trip for 19 days.
 Travelers who opt for the full 19-day Route 66 adventure save $200 of the combined price of Part 1 and Part 2.

 How do I lock in my place on this Adventure?

 To save yourself a spot on this Adventure, contact us to register with a $300 deposit for Part 1 or Part 2, or a $600 deposit for the full tour, as soon as possible!
 We will take 24-28 travelers on this tour, with 2 guides accompanying, offering a guide to traveler ratio of 1:14.

 Traveler Rewards Program

-New Travelers receive a $200 discount on the Historic Route 66 tour!
+New Travelers receive a $150 discount on Part 1 or Part 2 of the Route 66 tour!
+New travelers doing the full tour will receive a $300 discount.
 Returning travelers receive our Alumni Traveler Discount of 5-10% off the main tour price.
 Terms, exclusions and conditions apply.
 See the Traveler Rewards page for more details or contact us with any questions at 800.779.0353 or [email protected].